JillTempelmeyer/network-tools/getting-help.md

 <!-- The short description section should include the service long name and "Bluemix" for search optimization.
 Example short description: -->

 <!-- Add a heading and content for how to get help and support.
 Use this template for beta and GA services:  -->
-# Getting help and support
+# Getting Help and Support
 {: #gettinghelp}

 Last updated: 20 October 2017